heniko/Pathfinding/Documentation/Testing_document.md

 | Euclidean distance A* | 1.69198 | 1.58591 | 16.82660 | 1.41966 |
 | Diagonal distance A* | 1.62933 | 0.58380 | 5.52220 | 1.42052 |
 | Jump point search | 11.32688 | 2.12559 | 31.29742 | 10.77134 |

+## Summary

+As expected Euclidean distance A* has worse performance than diagonal distance A* since it usually underestimates the remaining path length more.
+In the first test Euclidean A* was closer to Djikstra's algorithm than A* with diagonal heuristic.
+Diagonal distance A* beats Euclidean distance A* even in test 2 where they should handle the same amount of nodes.

+The only win for Djikstra's algorithm was test 2 where there was no path between start and end.
+It makes sense that Djikstra wins Euclidean and diagonal heuristic A* in this one since all algorithms should handle the same number of nodes and Djikstra has the smallest amount of code for handling each node.

+The only really bad test for JPS was test 2 where it had the worst performance of all algorithms.
+JPS was the fastest algorithm in tests 1, 3 and 4.
+It also performed really well on test 5 but just wasn't as good as Euclidean and diagonal heuristic A* (Reason for this can be pretty easily demonstrated on GUI version of this program).
+Worst case of these tests was test 2 where JPS had the worst performance of all algorithms.
+Best test cases for JPS were the room maps (tests 3 and 4) where it had way better performance than Djikstra or A*.

 # Math.sqrt() and Mathematics.sqrt() comparison